Kubernetes

 Configure the Admin Layer

 There are many options to configure the NuoDB Admin Processes (APs), but this command uses all the defaults.
-This will be discuss further configuration in Appendix B.
+This is discussed further in Appendix B.

 NAME: admin